 The Amex Gold Rewards Card has a slick metal finish, with the option to select either the traditional gold colour or a distinct rose gold.

 On the other hand, the Amex Cobalt Card has a striking deep-blue design.
-Since its refresh in mid-2021, the card is made from 99% recycled plastic.
+Since its latest refresh, the card is made from 99% recycled plastic.

 Verdict: While the Cobalt Card still has an attractive look, by all accounts the 99% recycled plastic card issued in 2021 onwards makes it feel a bit cheap.

-Compare that to the Gold Rewards Card, whose iconic gold colour is now further weighted with a metal body and a rose-gold alternative, and I’d pick the Gold Rewards Card as the winner of this admittedly rather superficial category.
+Compare that to the Gold Rewards Card, whose iconic gold colour is now further weighted with a metal body and a rose-gold alternative, and the Gold Rewards Card is the winner of this admittedly rather superficial category.

 Conclusion